Generic Name: phenytoin sodium

-Extended phenytoin sodium capsules, USP 200 mg and 300 mg are formulated with the sodium salt of phenytoin.
+Extended phenytoin sodium capsules are formulated with the sodium salt of phenytoin.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.

-Initially, one gram of Phenytoin Capsules is divided into three doses (400 mg, 300 mg, 300 mg) and administered at 2 hour intervals.
+Initially, one gram of extended phenytoin sodium capsules is divided into three doses (400 mg, 300 mg, 300 mg) and administered at 2 hour intervals.
 Normal maintenance dosage is then instituted 24 hours after the loading dose, with frequent serum level determinations.

 Initially, 5 mg/kg/day in two or three equally divided doses, with subsequent dosage individualized to a maximum of 300 mg daily.
 A recommended daily maintenance dosage is usually 4 to 8 mg/kg.
 Children over 6 years old and adolescents may require the minimum adult dose (300 mg/day).